CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

 ## Quality Assurance

-Instructions on how to to verify a successful CMAQ Run on Parallel Cluster.
+Instructions on how to to verify a successful CMAQ Run on ParallelCluster.

 ## run m3diff to compare the output data for two runs that have different values for NPCOL